alexdevero/alex-devero-blog/__drafts__/draft--four-ways-create-objects.md

 // Output:
 // 'female'

-// Log the value of "species" property
+// Log the value of "species" property.
-// This property is inherited from "human" object console.log(female.species)
+// This property is inherited from "human" object. console.log(female.species)
 // Output:
 // 'human'

-// Log the value of "isAlive" property
+// Log the value of "isAlive" property.
-// This property is inherited from "human" object console.log(female.isAlive)
+// This property is inherited from "human" object. console.log(female.isAlive)
 // Output:
 // true